rac14/AltFinder-PM4/README.md

 ## What does this plugin do?

-> This plugin saves players ips and if u banned someone and the banned player tries to join with different account he will be detected.
+> This plugin saves players ips, if you banned someone and the banned player tries to join with different account he will be detected.

 dont expect much detailed plugin description